janakolajaehlerova/raspberry_toys/switch_on_the_microphone/README.md

-My son was 7 years old when he had move to online school.
+My son was 7 years old when he had to move to online school.

 Idea: Get him Raspberry Pi with camera, run Google Meet on it, take away keyboard and have a button that switches microphone on and off as teacher wants.